microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

     BorderUnit = Percent
     ```

-- with event processing to filter known and unknown faces using already included Lua functions:
+- with event processing to filter known and unknown faces using out-of-the-box Lua functions:

     ```ini
     [KnownFace]